nerraf-dev/Obsidian-Vault-Programming/42Malaga/42_Projects/Born2BeRoot/Pages/10 - The Script.md

     - Sorts the extracted processor numbers numerically.
 4. **`uniq -c`**:

-    - Counts the number of occurrences of each unique processor number.
+    - Counts the number of occurrences of esystemctl status apache2ach unique processor number.
 5. **`awk '{print $1}'`**:

     - Uses `awk` to print only the first field of each line, which is the count of each unique processor number.